rdsea/bigdataplatforms/faq.md

 - Your study programme is not suitable and/or in the target  study programme of the course.
 Examples are: (i) not in CCIS master study, (ii) still in the BSc study phase, (iii) from adult/continuous learning programme (FITech), (iv) exchange study programme with unclear prerequisites
 - Your prerequisites are not fulfilled: lack of background in cloud computing, data management, data mining, etc.
 - Your study programme is not in the priority of the course, e.g., not in the big data track and/or the course is not in the recommended target  study programme of the course.
+- You have a chance to study in previous years (e.g., registered but dropped or not registered for a couple of years, although your study right allows you to study the course years)

 Examples of conditions for selected over others:
 - In the CCIS big data track with  the prerequisites fulfilled.